 The 2014 National Conference for Parents Of Murdered Children will be held on August 14-17 In Rochester, Minnesota at the Kahler Grand Hotel.
 The theme is “Rebuilding Shattered Lives, Renewing Hope for Tomorrow”.
 The cost of the conference is $240.00 and more information will be on the website soon (www.pomc.com).
 It is a wonderful opportunity to meet POMC members across the United States and Canada.

 Numerous workshops will be offered along with a special panel to address situations and problems that result in dealing with the criminal justice system.
 A memorial is also planned for Friday evening.
 We hope many of our members will attend.
 It will be a great learning experience.

 Please join our Memorial Day Celebration at Mountain View Cemetery on Monday, May 26, 2014 at 10:00 a.m.
 For over six years, the Greater Portland Area Chapter has joined with Friends of Mountain View Cemetery to honor those who have so gallantly served our country, including many of our own members.
-The service will include guest speakers, presentation of colors, a 21 gun salute, and breakfast refreshments.
-It may also include a fly-by.
+The service will include guest speakers, presentation of colors, a 21 gun salute, and refreshments.
 The public is invited to attend and encouraged to bring their children.
 It will be held at 500 Hilda Street in Oregon City, OR.

 This is the first year our memorial wall has been finished for the event so it is a wonderful opportunity to honor our veterans and see our new memorial.